achowatt/REST_API_ROCKET_ELEVATORS/README.md

 **GET:** https://rocketapi.azurewebsites.net/api/lead/notcustomers - **SEND**

-# <bYou can also use the following options:</b>
+# <b>You can also use the following options:</b>

-* https://rocketapi.azurewebsites.net/api/battery/all - To get all the batteries availables
+* https://rocketapi.azurewebsites.net/api/battery/all - To retrieve all the batteries availables
-* https://rocketapi.azurewebsites.net/api/battery/active - To get all the active batteries
+* https://rocketapi.azurewebsites.net/api/battery/active - To retrieve all the active batteries
-* https://rocketapi.azurewebsites.net/api/battery/inactive - To get all the inactive batteries
+* https://rocketapi.azurewebsites.net/api/battery/inactive - To retrieve all the inactive batteries
-*
+* https://rocketapi.azurewebsites.net/api/column/all - To retrieve all the columns
+* https://rocketapi.azurewebsites.net/api/column/active - To retrieve the active columns
+* https://rocketapi.azurewebsites.net/api/column/inactive - To retrieve the inactive columns
+* https://rocketapi.azurewebsites.net/api/building/all - To retrieve all the buildings
+* https://rocketapi.azurewebsites.net/api/building/69 - To retrieve an specific building
+* https://rocketapi.azurewebsites.net/api/customer/all - To retrieve all the customers
+* https://rocketapi.azurewebsites.net/api/lead/all - To retrieve all the leads